firebase/firebase-tools/src/firestore/README.md

   collectionGroup: string     // Collection ID in the Firebase console
   fieldPath: string
   indexes: array              //
-    queryScope: string        // One of "COLLECTION", "COLLECTION_SCOPE" order?: string            // One of "ASCENDING", "DESCENDING" arrayConfig?: string      // If this parameter used, value must be "CONTAINS"
+    queryScope: string        // One of "COLLECTION", "COLLECTION_GROUP" order?: string            // One of "ASCENDING", "DESCENDING" arrayConfig?: string      // If this parameter used, value must be "CONTAINS"
 ```